Wirtschaftsverband Fuels und Energie e. V.

 11 Sept 2025

-Their ask — The association requests guaranteed access to CO2 pipeline infrastructure for refineries, allowance of CO2 exports outside the EU for storage, and integration of negative emissions technologies into the EU emissions trading system by 2030.
+Message — The association requests guaranteed access to CO2 pipeline infrastructure for refineries, allowance of CO2 exports outside the EU for storage, and integration of negative emissions technologies into the EU emissions trading system by 2030.
 They seek to avoid double pricing of CO2 in the EU-ETS and want support for early adopters of CO2 infrastructure through suitable relief mechanisms.12345

-How it helps them — This would enable them to decarbonize unavoidable refinery emissions while maintaining hydrocarbon production for chemical feedstocks.67
+Why — This would enable them to decarbonize unavoidable refinery emissions while maintaining hydrocarbon production for chemical feedstocks.67

-Who loses — Climate advocates lose stronger carbon pricing if double-charging is removed and negative emissions create offset loopholes.8
+Impact — Climate advocates lose stronger carbon pricing if double-charging is removed and negative emissions create offset loopholes.8

 Meeting with Jens Geier (Member of the European Parliament)